TrueLayer/truelayer-php/README.md

 if ($payment instanceof PaymentExecutedInterface) {
     $payment->getExecutedAt(); // The date and time the payment was executed at
+    $payment->getCreditableAt(); // The date and time that TrueLayer determined that the payment was ready to be credited.
     $payment->getAuthorizationFlowConfig(); // See authorization flow config
 }
 ```